-In Australia the term "counsellor" is not protected, so anyone with any background, can call themselves a counsellor.
-A "counsellor" may have no formal training at all.
-Some, but not all, have completed training in an educational setting and some have completed supervised practice though the Psychotherapy and Counselling Federation of Australia (PACFA) which is attempting to establish standards and ethical training of counsellors.
+Counsellor: In Australia anyone, even people with no training at all, can call themselves a counsellor.
+Some counsellors have completed training in an educational setting.
+Some have completed supervised practice though the Psychotherapy and Counselling Federation of Australia (PACFA) which is attempting to establish standards and ethical training of counsellors.

-The area of “coaching” is similar to “counsellors”.
+Coach: The area of “coaching” is similar to “counsellors”.
 Life coaches may come from all walks of life, with “life experience” the guiding medium.
-Some may come from the field of psychology.
+Some may have some psychology education.
 It is important to check credentials since there is no formal health training required to become a life coach outside of a short period of supervision by another life coach.

 These and other considerations important to you will help you select a good fit.

-When thinking about your choice, it’s helpful to be aware that change is what you are usually wanting when you go to therapy.
+When thinking about your choice, it’s helpful to be aware that change is usually your goal when you seek therapy.
 And, change often feels uncomfortable.
-Changing attitudes, behaviours, or thought processes (whatever is keeping you stuck or distressing to you) can produce distress or anxiety because old ways often feel comfortable.
+Changing attitudes, behaviours, or thought processes (whatever is keeping you stuck or distressing to you) can produce distress or anxiety because old ways can feel comfortable.
 A Clinical Psychologist will raise issues that might feel uncomfortable.
 This is a sign that the therapy is working.
 It is at these times that it’s important to understand that your Clinical Psychologist has your best interests in mind.
 So, when choosing a Clinical Psychologist, it is not necessarily the one who is nice, or feels the most comfortable, but the one who is willing to confront issues and support you through any distress you may feel as you develop new ways of coping, thinking and behaving.